 So when people asked what were the triggers for the move to decriminalization in 2001 in his country he said he could not recall that far back.

 His CV seems to indicate that he was not involved in the drug field in 2001 so the title of the evening’s talk seems a little odd.

 He explained that he was the deputy and was modest about the dramatic changes in his country following decriminalisation.

-Other information indicates very serious drug-related events in his country with some of the worst stats in Europe for a number of major outcomes such as overdose deaths, HIV transmission, incarceration, etc.
+After a brief continue reading this resume, the other information indicates very serious drug-related events in his country with some of the worst stats in Europe for several major outcomes such as overdose deaths, HIV transmission, incarceration, etc.

 I understand that there was a coming together of three great minds being a politician, a radio host and a law professor.

 And an opposition in parliament which was also on-side or at least on the same page, partly due to so many overdose deaths, some children of prominent citizens.